computer-science-engineering/learning-computer-science/README.md

 1. Open repository using [Visual Studio Code](https://code.visualstudio.com/).
 Recommended extensions have been provided by the repository (.vscode folder).
 1. Use [Sourcegraph](https://sourcegraph.com/github.com/manastalukdar/learning-computer-science/).
-1. A website for filtering and queuing is [work-in-progress](https://github.com/manastalukdar/learning-computer-science/projects/1).
+1. A website for filtering and querying is [work-in-progress](https://github.com/manastalukdar/learning-computer-science/projects/1).

 ### Contributing